José Condessa

 José Jorge Esteves Condessa (born 6 June 1997), professionally known as José Condessa or Zé Condessa is a Portuguese actor from Lisbon.
 He is known for his role in the Netflix series, Turn of the Tide (2023).

 Early life and career

 Condessa was born and raised in Lisbon, Portugal.
 He started his acting career in local amateur theatre at the Academia de Santo Amaro.
 He attended the Escola Profissional de Teatro de Cascais and made his theatre debut with the Companhia do Teatro Experimental de Cascais.
 Condessa first featured in 2014 as Rafael in the soap opera, Jardins Proibidos.

 Personal life

-He's a Benfica fan and a good friend of footballer Ruben Dias.
+He's a Benfica fan and a friend of footballer Ruben Dias.